2.1 Responsibilities of Data and Safety Monitoring Boards

 Data and safety monitoring responsibilities for clinical trials consist of review of the research protocol and ongoing study activities, including review of data quality and completeness, review of fidelity to the study protocol, review of adequacy of participant recruitment and retention, review of adverse events, making recommendations to the NINDS and the study PI concerning trial continuation, modification, or conclusion.
 More details about the role of a DSMB are presented in Section 3, below.

 The Independent Medical Monitor role is distinct from the role of a Medical Safety Monitor.
-The MSM role is described below under 2.5. below.
+The MSM role is described below under section 2.5.

 An NINDS-appointed DSMB is required for trials which may modify the current standards of treatment or public health policy, result in the licensing of a therapeutic agent or device, or extend approved indications to new groups of patients.
 A DSMB is mandatory for all Phase 3 clinical trials, and it may be required for some earlier phase trials (e.g., trials that involve multiple sites, pose significant risk to participants, are conducted in vulnerable populations, use certain controversial interventions).